-Images by Brooke Quach.
+Photos by Brooke Quach.

 Dr. Pangle is a professor of political philosophy at UT Austin.
 She is also a co-director of the Thomas Jefferson Center.
 During our conversation, Dr. Pangle emphasized her desire to cultivate an intellectual environment that addresses life’s most pressing questions through the Jefferson Scholars program.

 The Jefferson Scholars program consists of six courses that center around foundational ideas as found in culturally significant texts.
 Although she acknowledges the problematic history of Thomas Jefferson, Dr. Pangle believes that his legacy as a champion of education embodies the cosmopolitan thoughtfulness she hopes to pass down to her students.

 Academia, leadership, and professorship are pillars of the UT Austin community.
 In the first article for our new series, Professor Profiles, Dr. Pangle shares how her intellectual curiosities have been directed towards projects that benefit UT.
 Her research centers around big-picture questions, like the following: “What is the meaning of life?”
 “What does it mean to live a good life?”
 “What do you have to do to be happy?”
 Snapshots from her journey to success and professorship are captured in the interview below.